mindspore-lab/mindcv/mindcv/models/model_template.md

 - `forward_head` function.
 The operation of the classifier of the model is defined in the function.
 - `construct` function.
 In function call feature network and classifier operation.
 - `_initialize_weights` function.
 We agree that the random initialization of model parameters is completed by this member function.
 See code below.
+- `feature_info` property.
+This property provides the detail information of the features of the network, and it is usually necessary for the feature pyramid extraction in the downstream tasks.
+This property maintains a list of dictionary.
+And each dictionary contains {"chs", "reduction", "name"} three keys, which corredsponds to the number of channels, the scale of downsampling and the node name in the network.
+For example, {"chs": 64, "reduction": 4, "name": "layer1"} means that the feature has 64 feature channels, it has a 4 scale reduction for downsampling, and the corredsponding node name is ".layer1".
+If the master model does not have feature_info property, it means that the model does not support feature pyramid extraction at this stage.
+You can refer to "resnet" for the detail implementation.
+- `flatten_sequential` property.
+This propety is a boolean value, which means that if the model needs to do a flatten operation at the feature pyramid extraction stage, by default it is False.
+When the feature outputs are the outmost layers of the network (e.g., our `resnet` implementation), flatten_sequential is False.
+However, when the feature outputs are the second inner layers of the network (e.g., our `vgg` implementation), this propery must set to be True.

 Examples are as follows: